 With our experience in the industry we decided we could compete in this market by creating Trolltamers as a co-operative.
 We have no middle-management, no sales force, no account or project leaders and no administrative or technical staff – We just have people who moderate or manage communities and a few of those also look after the company as a whole too.
 When a new project comes in, the existing workers decide if they want to be on the new team or if we need to get new people in and from then on, they are entirely responsible for the project’s management and operation.

 We only do bespoke moderation – We can’t and don’t want to be moderating Facebook sites or Youtube channels.
 There are lots of companies who can automate that and do a much better job than we could.
-Crisp Thinking can moderate hundreds of clients at once using clever robots and heuristic tools and only need moderators to check on confusing things.
+Automated companies like Sift and Crisp can moderate hundreds of clients at once using clever robots and heuristic tools and only need moderators to check on confusing things.
 We work on sites that can’t be automated with clients who want to keep a unique and personal approach.

 Michael has been moderating and managing communities since 1982 and is one of the pioneers of online games systems and communities.
 By the late 1980s and early 1990s he managed just about every non-academic game/chat/bb system on the UK academic network and in 1992 was the first person to offer free Internet access in the UK.
 Michael is also one of the world’s leading Commercial Security experts and whilst at British Telecom designed the Internet systems for a number of the top UK banks, commercial and policing and government organisations.